- Gina Gaurisas-Wilson

 Furniture has a utilitarian purpose, an aesthetic value, and a sentimental value—especially old pieces.
 The cost/benefit ratio of transforming old furniture can be more favorable than that of buying new furniture when you compare quality, durability and character.

 The quality of materials in old furniture can surpass the new mass-produced furniture, which also carries a big environmental burden—deforestation, packaging and transportation.
-See a previous post about this subject.
+In a previous post, The most Eco-friendly furniture you will ever find, I write more about this subject.

 Sometimes it’s not about buying another piece of furniture, but maximizing what you already have.